Optimizing thermodynamic trajectories using evolutionary and gradient-based reinforcement learning: Evolutionary learning dynamics (gradient-free)

-{\em Evolutionary learning dynamics --} With the thermodynamic system and means of evolving it defined, we introduce an evolutionary learning dynamics designed to produce networks able to propagate efficient thermodynamic trajectories.
+With the thermodynamic system and means of evolving it defined, we introduce an evolutionary learning dynamics designed to produce networks able to propagate efficient thermodynamic trajectories.
 We start with a population of 100 networks, with the internal parameters $\theta$ of each initialized in the random fashion described above.
 We name this population generation 1.
 This population produces thermodynamic trajectories $\omega$ of $K$ steps with the distribution $P(\eta)$ of efficiencies $\eta$ shown in \f{fig2}(a).
 Some of the networks in earlier generations do not appear in these distributions due to their undefined or very negative efficiencies.
-Even the best-performing members of this population produce efficiencies much lower than the Carnot efficiency $\eta_{\rm max} = 1-T_{\rm c}/T_{\rm h} = 2/5$, which is the most efficient trajectory possible given the set of allowed thermodynamic processes\c{Carnot}.
+Even the best-performing members of this population produce efficiencies much lower than the Carnot efficiency, which is the most efficient trajectory possible given the set of allowed thermodynamic processes\c{Carnot}.
+We have $\eta_{\rm max} = 0.4$ with our choice of parameters.

 We next perform the first step of evolutionary learning dynamics.
 We keep the 25 generation-1 networks whose trajectories have the largest $\eta$, and we discard the rest.
 We create 75 new networks by drawing uniformly from the set of 25, each time ``mutating'' all weights $w$ and biases $b$: for each weight or bias we draw a random number $\delta$ from a Gaussian distribution with zero mean and unit variance, and update the weight or bias as $w \to w + \epsilon \delta$ or $b \to b + \epsilon \delta$, where $\epsilon=0.05$ is an evolutionary learning rate.